s-ben/Fractal-Mosaics/README.md

 Your mosaic is now rendering.

-Warning:  it takes a long time to render a mosaic (~6 to 8 hrs on my macbook pro).
+WARNING:  it takes a long time to render a mosaic (~6 to 8 hrs on my macbook pro).
 If you want to optimize it, please do ;)

 The demo example creates a black and white mosaic.
 This is because color takes ~3X as long.
 To create a color mosaic, download the color image set, and set Fractal Mosaics to color mode (see the Variables page for info on this).